 Here are four featured online and hybrid NNP programs:

-The University of Texas Medical Branch in Galveston provides an online NNP master’s program and boasts a 90 percent passing rate on the National Certification Corporation (NCC) NNP-BC® exam.
+- The University of Texas in Galveston provides an online NNP master’s program and boasts a 90 percent passing rate on the National Certification Corporation (NCC) NNP-BC® exam.
 This program gives students 780 hours of clinical experience and features courses such as innovations in community health practices, public policy, and pathophysiology.
 Students are required to travel to Galveston only once per clinical semester.
-Please note that applicants must have a BSN degree and two years of experience in a level III NICU to be eligible for admission.
+Please note that applicants must have a BSN degree and two years of experience in a Level III NICU to be eligible for admission.

-The University of Illinois, Chicago (UIC) has a unique, online DNP program for prospective NNPs interested in the superlative, terminal degree training in the field that may qualify them for future leadership positions.
+- The University of Illinois, Chicago (UIC) has a unique, online DNP program for prospective NNPs interested in the superlative, terminal degree training in the field that may qualify them for future leadership positions.
 UIC gives instruction in areas such as advanced neonatal management (I/II/III), essentials of patient and family-centered care, and advanced training in pharmacology.
 Students can complete a majority of their academic classes online while completing their preceptorships close to their homes.

-Northeastern University of Boston offers a MS in NNP to nurses with at least two years of experience in a neonatal intensive care unit (NICU), preparing students to provide healthcare in level II/III NICUs.
+- Northeastern University of Boston offers a MS in NNP to nurses with at least two years of experience in a neonatal intensive care unit (NICU), preparing students to provide healthcare in Level II/III NICUs.
 Northeastern gives instruction in common neonatal diseases, early assessment, and nursing management & technology, rounding out the didactic instruction with ample hands-on experience around local hospitals and clinics (e.g., Massachusetts General Hospital, Beth Israel Deaconess Hospital, UMass Memorial Health Care).

-- The University of Rochester in New York hosts a NNP master’s degree program, offering an impressive 960 hours of hands-on supervised clinical training.
+- The University of Rochester in New York hosts a NNP master’s degree program, offering an impressive 952 hours of hands-on supervised clinical training.
 Rochester’s renowned faculty gives students training in nursing care of high-risk neonates, ethics & public policy in healthcare, and advanced pharmacology.
 Please note that this school also has an accelerated program for non-nurses (APNN) for bachelor’s degree holders in other fields, provided they have completed prerequisite coursework.

 Finally, the National Association of Neonatal Nurses (NANN)—the group responsible for establishing “National Neonatal Nurses Day” on September 15—has a continually updated list of NNP programs available for prospective students in this growing subfield of nursing practice.

 Students seeking neonatal nurse practitioner schools should look for programs accredited either through the Accreditation Commission for Education in Nursing, Inc. (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 The ACEN accredits diploma, certificate and degree-level programs in nursing, while the CCNE accredits baccalaureate programs, graduate-level programs and residency programs.
 Accreditation can be important for several reasons.
 First, it assures the student that they will find the needed rigor and quality in their program and have the training to be able to perform successfully in their field following graduation.
-Also, accreditation by be necessary for national certification and licensure.
+Also, accreditation may be necessary for national certification and licensure.
 In fact, once nurses have completed an accredited NNP program, they may be eligible to sit for national certification available through the National Certification Corporation (NCC).